 The Independent Revolution

 So is the indie revolution really taking over?
 If so, why aren't we hearing about it on TV and radio?
 Now, that's something more to laugh about than wonder about.
 Check out this list of top websites for exploring indie music.
+Check out independent music reviews to get an idea of indie artists currently being professionally promoted in 2017.

 In order to understand what indie means in the first place, you have to consider a topic than many hipsters find very boring, which is economics.
 If you understand what "big biz" is as the top of a pyramid, then you probably realize that indie exists somewhere at the bottom and middle of the pyramid.